Blatke/Bodymask/README.md

 This is a HS2/AI-Shoujo clothes mod for culling chara's body off the rendering process.
 Simply, it makes some body parts invisible.

 ## How to Use
-1. Download the .zipmod file on the **[Release](https://github.com/Blatke/Bodymask/releases)** page, and install it like how you install any other mods.
+1. Download the .zipmod file for the latest version on the **[Release](https://github.com/Blatke/Bodymask/releases)** page, and install it like how you install any other mods.
 2. In Chara Maker Mode, go to the **Top** tab on the Outfit panel, and search for "**bodymask**" in the searching box.
 Add it to your chara.

 ![AI_2024-08-01-17-49-54-447](https://github.com/user-attachments/assets/e506e0e4-fc17-4150-b146-7143f23342cd)